Therapy that Responds to your Singularity

 “A unique space where something new can take shape”

 Psychoanalytic work is distinct because it follows the natural movement of the mind and its own sense of time, rather than the time on the clock.
-The mind does not operate according to chronological time ~ anyone who has felt the effects of an event long after it has occurred can recognise this.
+The mind does not operate according to chronological time and anyone who has felt the effects of an event long after it has occurred can recognise this.
 The aim of this kind of work is to move with the mind, not against it.

 Sessions are of variable length, allowing patterns, memories, and ways of being and thinking to unfold as we stay close to what arises in the moment.
 This creates space for something new to take shape.
 The approach supports lasting change without becoming diluted or exhausting.
 For this reason, session length and frequency may vary.
 It is best to begin with regular weekly sessions, and depending on what emerges in the work, twice-weekly sessions can become more beneficial as the work evolves over time.